cs3216/cs3216.github.io/coursework/mobile/index.md

 ### Social Integration

-According to statistics, more than 1.49 billion users actively visit Facebook every month, 1.31 billion of whom are on mobile devices.
+Social platforms like Facebook, Instagram and Twitter receive billions of users every month, majority of whom are on mobile devices.
-Twitter has 316 million monthly active users, with 252 million on mobile.
 Where else can you find the potential to reach so many people without a single cent spent on advertising?

 Integrating Facebook Login can help potential users overcome the inertia of a tedious sign-up process can potentially make them more inclined to